 The cause of seborrheic keratoses has not been identified.
 It may have a genetic component, since they seem to run in families.
 Sun exposure may also play a role in causing this skin condition, although seborrheic keratoses are not cancerous.
 They also become more frequent in individuals above the age of 40.

 Seborrheic keratoses can be removed in your doctor's office with a variety of techniques.
 Like a wart, the keratosis can be frozen off with liquid nitrogen or a similar preparation, leaving a scab that heals normally.
 Your skin care professional may also choose to anesthetize the keratosis and use an electric current or a laser to burn it off.
 An instrument called a curette can be used to scrape off any pieces left behind, a process called curettage.

 Once the keratosis has been removed, it should not return, although others may develop elsewhere on your body.
 Do not delay in seeking treatment to effectively remove seborrheic keratosis.
-The Calabasas Dermatology Center offers a variety of successful treatment methods to treat this skin condition and resolve it.
+Brilliance Dermatology offers a variety of successful treatment methods to treat this skin condition and resolve it.